sketch-ai-de/sketch-ai/README.md

 Ensure there is a sql dump `postgresql_backup.sql`.

-Create a dump of local SQL database:
+Or create a dump of local SQL database:

 ```sh
 pg_dump -h 127.0.0.1 -U postgres -W postgres > postgresql_backup.sql